-If a system failure (such as server failure) occurs in an application that uses distributed transactions (such as .NET TransactionScope), then transactions may be changed to the in-doubt state.
+If a system failure (such as server failure) occurs in an application that uses distributed transactions, then transactions may be changed to the in-doubt state.
 At that point, resources accessed by the transaction will be locked, and rendered unusable by other transactions.